2008–09 Stoke City F.C. season: April

-Stoke made the short trip to West Brom and made a flying start with Fuller scoring after just 80 seconds, Stoke went on to dominate the hosts and only Scott Carson keeping the Baggies in the match.
+Stoke made the short trip to West Brom and made a flying start with Fuller scoring after just 80 seconds.
+Stoke went on to dominate the hosts, and only Scott Carson kept the Baggies in the match.
 Stoke sealed their first Premier League away win and their first away win in the top flight since May 1984 after Beattie curled his shot past Carson to seal a 2–0 victory.

-Relegation-threatened Newcastle United along with their new manager Alan Shearer were the next side to come to the Britannia Stadium, Newcastle struggled throughout and Stoke took the lead after 33 minutes when former Newcastle player Abdoulaye Faye powerfully headed in a Liam Lawrence corner.
-Stoke had a number of chances to score the second but were unable to find the net and Newcastle claimed a fortunate point with ten minutes remaining through Andy Carroll.
+Relegation-threatened Newcastle United, along with their new manager Alan Shearer, were the next side to come to the Britannia Stadium.
+Newcastle struggled throughout, and Stoke took the lead after 33 minutes when former Newcastle player Abdoulaye Faye powerfully headed in a Liam Lawrence corner.
+Stoke had a number of chances to score the second but were unable to find the net, and Newcastle claimed a fortunate point with ten minutes remaining through Andy Carroll.

-Stoke then faced another relegation-threatened side in the form of Blackburn Rovers.
+Stoke then faced another relegation threatened side, Blackburn Rovers.
 The only goal came after 75 minutes when Liam Lawrence drilled the ball past Paul Robinson to send the Potters eight points above the relegation zone.

-Stoke made the trip to the capital to face in form Fulham; the home side took control of the match early into the match and took the lead in the 29th minute through Erik Nevland.
-Stoke were much improved in the second half and a number of chances to level but the match finished 1–0 to Europe-bound Fulham.
+Stoke made the trip to the capital to face in form Fulham; the home side took control of the match early on and took the lead in the 29th minute through Erik Nevland.
+Stoke were much improved in the second half and had a number of chances to level, but the match finished 1–0 to Europe-bound Fulham.